elagrog/Hamburger-API-Final-Project/Documentation.md

 ## Example response
 400 Bad request.

-# Part 2 Documentation of the GET and POst requests
+# Part 2 Documentation of the GET and POST requests

 ## GET/TableNO